Darlene K Taylor

 Research Interests

 Research in the Taylor laboratory focuses on the structure-property relationships in oligomers and polymers.
-Dr. Taylor is investigating the efficacy of various materials for potential applications in technologies such as solar cells and drug delivery vehicles.
-Dr. Taylor's background uniquely qualifies her to train students NCCU in polymer theory, polymer methods and development, materials design, and physical characterization of these materials.
+Dr. Taylor is investigating the efficacy of various materials for potential applications in technologies such as solar cells and drug-delivery vehicles.
+Dr. Taylor's background uniquely qualifies her to train students at NCCU in polymer theory, polymer methods and development, materials design and the physical characterization of these materials.

 Education